Magical Starsign: Reception

 Magical Starsign received "average" reviews according to the review aggregation website Metacritic.
 In Japan, Famitsu gave it a score of three eights and one seven, while Famitsu DS + Cube & Advance gave it all four eights.

-Eurogamer said that it was "something which is well worth a look for any RPG fan who's in the market for a handheld adventure".
+Writing for Eurogamer, Rob Fahey said that it was "something which is well worth a look for any RPG fan who's in the market for a handheld adventure" and gave the game a score of 8 out of 10.
 GameRevolution called Magical Starsign a "solid old-school RPG" with good localization and audiovisuals, but disliked the limited number of spells, lack of innovative gameplay, and the overuse of stylus controls.
 GameSpot praised the humorous, wholesome script with a diverse cast of characters but thought the bland storyline, basic battle system, and high random encounter rate held the game back.
 Pocket Gamer similarly acknowledged the game's issues.
+Karl Castaneda wrote in a review for Nintendo World Report that the game was overall "forgettable", though the cutscenes were described as "pretty well done".